Inspiring Impact produces case studies, reviews and other publications to support charities with embedding impact measurement into their practice.

 This case study features interviews with individuals from Scottish charities who are responsible for measuring the impact of their organisation’s work.

 Circle is a Scottish charity working at the heart of deprived communities across central Scotland.
-Their aim is to support the most disadvantaged and difficult-to-engage children and families to improve
+Read to find out how Inspiring Impact helped Circle improve their impact practice.

 Inspiring Impact Case Study: Children 1st